 Gluten-free baking is simple now that there are so many gluten-free flours available.
 For this muffin, I recommend using a cup-for-cup gluten free flour blend that contains xanthan gum so that the muffins rise properly.
 My favorite gluten-free flour brand is the King Arthur Measure for Measure flour.
 Note, that when you are baking muffins with gluten-free flour, the muffin will be slightly lighter in color.
 To ensure the muffin is cooked, simply check with a toothpick for doneness.

 Just because you’re rushing out the door in the morning, doesn’t mean you can’t have a delicious breakfast… that is if you plan ahead.
 Check out my favorite make-ahead breakfast recipes that are great to grab and go anytime:

-Zucchini Ricotta Bundt Cake is perfect to make ahead and stays moist for days.
+And, if you love zucchini cakes, don’t miss this Zucchini Ricotta Bundt Cake – it’s perfect to make ahead and stays moist for days.
 Just grab a slice and go!

 Hope you love these Zucchini Carrot Raisin Muffins!
 Be sure to give them a try and comment below.
 Enjoy!

 Zucchini Carrot Raisin Muffins